maythaswang/texture_patisserie/auto_texture_baker/README.md

 - Multiple Object in one UV
 - Texture Export
 - Preset and Modifiable Naming conventions
+- Subdirectory Creation

-# Will implement
+# Future plans
 - Multires
 - MultiUV
+- Normals swizzle
 - Channel Packing
-- Directory Creation
-- Bake Queue
+- Bake Queue and presets

 # Issues
 - Export format issue
-- Currently there is an issue where the bake result will never set itself to clear bg
 - The nodes going into different output cannot be the same otherwise there will be issues when rewrangling internally